Undergraduate Program-Application Open Until October 10!

 Participants in this program learn through Oxford's unique tutorial system.
-The tutorial system gives participants unparalleled individual attention through weekly one-on-one meetings with an Oxford scholar.
+The tutorial system gives participants unparalleled individual attention through weekly one-on-one, or one on two, meetings with an Oxford scholar.
 Each student is guided through an intellectual exploration of their chosen discipline.
 Tutorials are similar in structure to intensive directed reading courses or graduate independent studies at George Mason University.

 Tutorials are offered in the social sciences, theoretical sciences, business, and the humanities.
 During tutorials, students are expected to do substantial independent library work and periodically produce written essays and oral presentations.

 At the close of the program, participants produce a portfolio of their work.
 The portfolio consists of an essay reflecting their experience and copies of their tutorial work.

 During the fall semester (Oxford's Michaelmas term), the experience begins with a course taught by the Academic Director.
 During the spring semester (Oxford's Hilary term), the experience ends with this course.

 The Oxford Semester semester program is a tradition unlike any other at Mason.

 The Oxford Semester program is the Center for Global Education's most competitive and reputable study abroad program.
 It is only open to Mason undergraduate students with a 3.50 and above GPA, or Mason Honors Program students and University Scholars with a 3.30 and above GPA.
 If you fall into one of these categories, then you are an excellent candidate to compete for the opportunity to study for a semester at the prestigious University of Oxford.

 Besides a complete online application, additional application materials are due in the Center for Global Education Office by September 26, 2014 for the spring 2015 term and February 23, 2015 for the fall 2015 term.